Smotto/WEBDEVELOPMENT-finalproject/README.md

 * While on this page, near the bottom enter the user name of the other member and click the `Add collaborator` button.

 # Build/Run Instructions
 Below please explain how to fully install and run your application.

+1. Downlaod zip folder.
+2. Download and Install Node.js
+2. Access terminal.
+3. Change directory to unzipped folder.
+4. Type into the terminal "npm start", and go to your browser and type into the url-bar "localhost:3000"
+5. Browse through the website.